yasserfarouk/negmas/docs/upgrade_guide.rst

   (i.e. a member starting with `_` ).
 If you do need that, it is a bug.
 Please raise an issue in github.
 - Do not pass `outcome_type` to any ufun constructor.
-It is now removed as all outcomes are guarenteed to have the type `tuple` now.
+It is now removed as all outcomes are guaranteed to have the type `tuple` now.
 - Some I/O methods (and few others) had `force_single_issue`, `keep_issue_names` and `keep_issue_values`
-  paramters to do on-the-fly type conversions and change the type of the outcomes.
+  parameters to do on-the-fly type conversions and change the type of the outcomes.
   All of this is removed now.
 Conversion of issue spaces can be done explicitly using methods in the `OutcomeSpace` protocol like `to_single` and `to_numeric`.